This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is disclosed in a criminal records check?

-Four types of check are issued by the DBS: basic, standard, enhanced, and enhanced with barred list.
+Four types of checks are issued by the DBS: basic, standard, enhanced, and enhanced with barred list.
+The charity Unlock has published an A-Z of job roles with the likely level of criminal record check required for each of them.

 - A basic check shows unspent convictions and conditional cautions.